Palidino/BattleScape-Server/.github/README.md

 - Type in `Git: Fetch From All Remotes`.

 Pulling any changes from the official repo:
-- From `Source Ccontrol` in the sidebar, select the three dots on the right-side of source control git (`More Actions...`).
+- From `Source Control` in the sidebar, select the three dots on the right-side of source control git (`More Actions...`).
 - Select `Pull from...`.
 - Select `BattleScape-Server`.
 - Select `BattleScape-Server/master`.